derubiops/HelloWorldDemo/README.md

 The solution has been written in Python, using Flask as a webserver, because it is a lightweight server that can asily executed on a Docker image.
 Also, Python provides greate readability.

+As requested, the solution can be started with a single command, in this case is __docker-compose up -d__.

 ### Pre-requisites